 You need to think about access to the places you need to shop and the spots you want to enjoy.
 Is there a local pub to grab a quick pint on the way home?
 After touring a property that you really like, it's a good idea to walk around the local area to get a sense of the vibe and ensure it has the amenities that you need easy access to.
 There may be some things you can forego but others that are a must.

-Sheffield contains a variety of student accommodation hot-spots, the most popular being those around the Ecclessall Road area.
-View our Sheffield student property listings page if you want to filter your student accommodation options by price and/or number of bedrooms, or view the interactive map on our home page, if location is the all-important factor in your decision.
+Sheffield contains a variety of student accommodation hot-spots, the most popular being those around the Ecclesall Road area.
+View our Sheffield student property listings page if you want to filter your student accommodation options by price and/or number of bedrooms, or view the interactive map on our home page if the location is the all-important factor in your decision.

 Not Asking Questions